Emissions Trading System (ETS) in shipping

 The EU-ETS works on the 'cap and trade' principle.
 A cap is set on the total amount of certain greenhouse gases that the entity covered by the system can emit.
 The cap is reduced over time so that total emissions fall.
 Within the cap, an entity can buy or receive emissions allowances, which they can trade with one another as needed.
 The limit on the total number of allowances available ensures that they have a value.

 After each year, an entity must fully surrender enough allowances to cover its emissions; otherwise, heavy fines are imposed.
-If an installation reduces its emissions, it can keep the spare allowances to cover its future needs or sell them to another entity short of allowances.
-Trading brings flexibility that ensures emissions are cut where it costs least.
+If an installation/ship reduces its emissions, it can keep the spare allowances to cover its future needs or sell them to another entity short of allowances.
+Trading brings flexibility that ensures emissions are cut where it costs the least.
 A robust carbon price also promotes investment in innovative, low-carbon technologies.

-WHICH VESSELS WOULD BE COVERED?
+WHICH VESSELS ARE COVERED?

 WHICH EMISSIONS ARE INCLUDED?